This blog will explain how to create a Stacked Contour Plot if user has data with Cylindrical Coordinates(ro, theta and Z),

 - Shift them on Z axis to get stacked contour plots

 To follow this blog, please download the attached zip file Cylindrical Coordinates and extract the contents.

 Convert from Cylindrical to Cartesian Coordinates

-- Start a new sheet.
-Go to File: Import: Single ASCII and browse to the dataset z=0.txt.
+- With a new book active, choose Data: Import From File: Single ASCII and browse to the file z=0.txt.
 Accept the default settings in the import dialog and click OK.
 The data file is imported with the Long Name and Units and Comments correctly imported into the column label rows.

-- Select the first column, then right-click and choose Set As > Y so all three columns are Y
+- Select the first column, then right-click and choose Set As > Y so all three worksheet columns are designated as Y columns.

-- Now select the first column, and go to Analysis: Mathematics: Interpolate/Extrapolate: Open Dialog… Use the settings shown below
+- With the first column still selected, go to Analysis: Mathematics: Interpolate/Extrapolate: Open Dialog… Use the settings shown below and click OK.

 - Now click on the small green operations lock on the top right of the newly added Col(D) and select Repeat This for All Y Columns from the context menu.
-This will do the same interpolation for all your columns.
+This will repeat the same interpolation operation for all your columns.

 - Add three new columns to the sheet.
-Designate them as X, Y and Z and call the long names X, Y and Z as well.
-Set the Comments for all three as Cartesian Coordinates.
+Designate them as X, Y and Z and assign Long Names X, Y and Z as well.
+In the Comments enter Cartesian Coordinates for all three columns.

 - abs(col(D)*cos(col(E)))<0.001?
 0:col(D)*cos(col(E))